roblatour/OMVBackup/README.md

 		./createBackup.sh

 2. via the OMV web interface.
 This requires that a scheduling task has been setup in OMV (as described below) and that you manually run that task (also as described below).

-Note: if within OMV, System - Notification - Events Process Monitoring is enabled then a few e-mail alerts will be generated while the backup is running.

 ## Automatically running the backup
 OMV's scheduling feature can be used to setup automatic periodic backups